martineausimon/vim-lilypond-suite/README.md

 # vim-lilypond-suite

-This is a new filetype plugin for **LilyPond**, with updated syntax and dictionary for auto-completion.
+This is a filetype plugin for **LilyPond**, with updated syntax and dictionary for auto-completion.
 This repository also contains an ftplugin for **TeX** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.

+**EDIT** : If you use Neovim, you should have a look to [nvim-lilypond-suite](https://github.com/martineausimon/nvim-lilypond-suite)

 * [Features](#Features)
 * [Installation](#Installation)